Causality and independence in perfectly adapted dynamical systems: Rewriting equations may reveal additional structure

 The equilibrium equations of the model are given by:

-where the last equation is derived from the constant of motion $C(t)+E(t)$ (see \citep{Blom2019} for more details).
-The equilibrium bipartite graph does not have a perfect matching (as it contains more equations than endogenous variables), but we can apply the extended causal ordering algorithm \citep{Blom2020} to construct the equilibrium causal ordering graph in Figure~\ref{fig:enzyme reaction:causal ordering}.
+where the last equation is derived from the constant of motion $X_C(t)+X_E(t)$ (see \citep{Blom2019} for more details).
+The equilibrium bipartite graph (Figure~\ref{fig:enzyme reaction:equilibrium bipartite graph}) does not have a perfect matching (as it contains more equations than endogenous variables), but we can apply the extended causal ordering algorithm \citep{Blom2020} to construct the equilibrium causal ordering graph in Figure~\ref{fig:enzyme reaction:equilibrium causal ordering graph}.
 There is a directed path from $k_1$ to $v_P$ in the equilibrium Markov ordering graph.
 Therefore, even though the basic enzyme reaction does achieve perfect adaptation, we see that it does not satisfy the conditions of Theorem~\ref{thm:identification of perfect adaptation}.
-The simulation in Figure~\ref{fig:enzyme reaction:adaptation} indicates that there is no causal effect of $k_1$ on $X_P$ at equilibrium.
 The basic enzyme reaction is an example of a system for which directed paths in the equilibrium causal ordering graph do not imply generic causal relations between variables.

 By rewriting the equilibrium equations we can achieve stronger conclusions for this particular case.
 For instance, we can consider the equation $f'_C$, obtained from summing equations $f_S$ and $f_C$: